julie-forman-kay-lab/SPyCi-PDB/docs/installation.rst

     PALES installation is only required for the :code:`rdc` module.

 A package of PALES v6.0 for Linux is already included in the ``thirdparty/`` folder.
-Downloaded and extracted from the `Bax website <https://spin.niddk.nih.gov/bax/software/PALES/index.html>`_.
+Downloaded and extracted from the `Ad Bax Group <https://spin.niddk.nih.gov/bax/software/PALES/index.html>`_.

 For use with x64 bit Linux Ubuntu 20.04.X LTS and 18.04.X, you must install the i386 architecture along with required package libraries::